dulangaweerakoon/product_detection/README.md

 For this task, we fine-tune a *BERT* based classifier achieving *55%* accuracy.
 This is significant as compared to random baseline classifier giving ~2.38%.

-https://drive.google.com/drive/u/1/folders/1UVnhpJOe0O5yESD473o43ZUfGF8VoXgx
+The pre-final layer BERT features can be downloaded from: https://drive.google.com/drive/u/1/folders/1UVnhpJOe0O5yESD473o43ZUfGF8VoXgx